Elder Law Attorneys

 It is best to seek an Elder Law attorney’s services before illness or incapacity becomes an issue.
 They can help draft legal documents detailing exactly how certain situations should be handled if you are not able to make decisions for yourself.
 That means you’ll be in control of the care and treatment you receive, regardless of your ability to assert what you want at a later point.

 Based in St. Charles, Mo., the Beck & Lenox Estate Planning & Elder Law attorneys and staff provide peace of mind to people on every point of the life spectrum.
 We’ve assisted more than 40,000 families.
 From people with disabilities to those facing the end of life, we promote planning now and for the future.
 Whatever issues concern you, our firm has a solution.
-Contact our office today to set up a free, no-obligation appointment with an attorney.
+Contact our office today.